-Final Lunacy commission Report: (we have initial petition, but not the final commission report) [18A]
+Final Lunacy commission Report: (we have the initial petition, but not the final commission report) [18A]

 Italian Embassy – Would not comment on anything that happened that far back.

-Bureau of Vital Records (Florida State) - No Birth Certificates seems to exist for either Victor or any other member of the Licata Family.
-They did however provide us with a certificate that they could not find Victors Birth certificate for the search year of 1912.
+Bureau of Vital Records (Florida State) - No Birth Certificates seem to exist for either Victor or any other member of the Licata Family.
+They did however provide us with a certificate that they could not find Victor's Birth certificate for the search year of 1912.